kartoza/TheKartozaHandbook/docs/src/gis/cartography/cartography-guidelines.md

 This section is a collection of rules and mantras used by Kartoza to Make beautifull and effective catography.

+## Steps to preparing a map

+1. **Choose your locality.** Perhaps you have a client or an assignment which will determine the place.
+Or perhaps you have the feedom to choose the place yourself.
+2. **Choose the scale for your map.** Again this may be client driven based on a specification or you might have the freedom to choose yourself.
+But decide up front what scale you will view the map at as it will influence all your decisions as you develop your map.
+In some cases you may be asked to make a variable scale product e.g. for a web map that can be zoomed in and out.
+If you are producing a variable scale map, determine which scale ranges and intervals will be used.
+For example, OpenStreetMap defines [standard scale intervals](https://wiki.openstreetmap.org/wiki/Zoom_levels) which are used by many web web mapping toolkits.
+If you are able to choose your own scale, try to choose a humanistic scale e.g. 1:50 0000, 1:5000 etc.
+3. Assuming you are preparing a fixed scale map, **define the extent of your map**.
+This may be determined by the print page size or by client factors.
+In some cases, the size of the print medium may influence the scale of your map.
+For example, you may be printing to an A4 map and need to choose a scale that allows you to see the whole town or area of interest.
+4. **Determine which data layers to feature in your map**.
+Some typical examples will be roads, buildings, rivers, water bodies, points of interest etc. Make a list and then go out and procure your data.
+For each dataset your find, keep note of the following details in a spreadsheet or notes file:
+    1. Date of download
+    2. Source (name of person or organisation)
+    3. Attribution (citation for the data)
+    4. URL
+    5. Notes
+5. **Determine the purpose of your map.** Every map has a story to tell.
+Maybe you want to show a tourist around your city?
+Perhaps it is a narrative about crime or socio-economics.

 ## Common issues in cartography

 No. | Image | Description